vectordotdev/vector/docs/specs/buffer.md

 ## Instrumentation

-**This section extends the [Instrumentation Specification] and should be read first.**
+**This section extends the [Instrumentation Specification], which should be read first.**

 Vector buffers MUST be instrumented for optimal observability and monitoring.